-- Select TWO additional members for your Second-year Project Committee. - Write a Prospectus for a Second-year Project during HSD 602 and get it approved by the Second-year Project committee members.

-Attach a copy of the prospectus to the Second-year Project Prospectus Approval Form and get the signatures of your committee members and submit to the degree program chair. - ☐ Begin to discuss and develop Fields with your advisor so you know what classes to take next term. - At the end of the Term, you will receive an Annual Progress Report to complete and return to the HSD Graduate Program Academic Advisor in INTDSB 256.
+- Schedule regular meetings with your Secondyear Project Advisor during the term. - Select TWO additional members for your Second-year Project Committee. - Write a Prospectus for a Second-year Project during HSD 602 and get it approved by the Second-year Project committee members.
+Attach a copy of the prospectus to the Secondyear Project Prospectus Approval Form, get approval from your committee members, and submit to the degree program chair for approval.
+Then submit to the HSD Academic Advisor in SFIS. - At the end of the Term, you will receive an Annual Progress Report to complete and return to the HSD Academic Advisor in SFIS.

-Human and Social Dimensions of Science and Technology Second-Year Project Prospectus Approval Form
+Human and Social Dimensions of Science and Technology Fields Proposal Form